National Bank of Abu Dhabi protect my information?

 concerned that you responded to a fraudulent email or Web site,

-report the fraud to First Gulf Bank immediately and change your
+report the fraud to National Bank of Abu Dhabi immediately and change your

 monitor your account activity.

 off Web sites or secure areas of Web sites (for example, Internet